D.I.Y. house repairs

 I did not want to replace this set of timber stairs with brick stairs, because brick stairs are very expensive, they take a lot of bricks, a lot of concrete and a long time to build, you see, brick stairs are build where a building is made of bricks.
-We can say that they are the most expansive to build using just simple building materials.
+We can say that they are the most expensive to build using just simple building materials.
 Now at the same time I did not want to get somebody to make new timber stairs because today they are very expensive and the timber is not of that grade that lasts a long time, as it used to be.

-The story of this set of old timber stairs is thus; I have been living in this house for a long time, and over twenty years ago I fixed this same set of stairs that were rotting at the bottom by cutting a few treads at the bottom and then building a concrete pathway higher than the existing ground, this was easy to do because of the sloping ground, in fact, it worked out well because we did not have to walk first downhill and then walk up the stairs, I hope you can see the picture here, even if I am not supplying one.
-And now let us see how I solved this stairs problem.
+The story of this set of old timber stairs is thus; I have been living in this house for a long time, and over twenty years ago I fixed this same set of stairs that were rotting at the bottom by cutting a few treads at the bottom and then building a concrete pathway higher than the existing ground, this was easy to do because of the sloping ground, in fact, it worked out well because we did not have to walk first downhill and then walk up the stairs.

 Replacing stairs with concrete treads

-So, the problem here is that we want a new set of stairs that are not expensive, they must last a long time, they are almost maintenance free, so, how we can achieve that?
+Now the problem is different because we need to replace all the steps.
+So, we want a new set of stairs that are not expensive, they must last a long time, they are almost maintenance free, so, how we can achieve that?